Brownie Baked Alaska

 - Remove ice cream from paper containers and slice each pint into 3 rounds.
 Arrange 3 rounds on top of cake in pie plate and cut each remaining round into 6 wedges.

-- Fill holes in ice cream layer with some of ice cream wedges and pile remainder in center of pie plate.
+- Fill holes in the ice cream layer with some of ice cream wedges and pile the remainder in the center of the pie plate.

 - Preheat oven to 375°.